Korea's Traditional Costume, Hanbok

 The unique lines of hanbok appear at their greatest when the wearer is in motion.
 Hanbok is creative and expressive in its design.
 Another special feature about hanbok is the shape, having a slim top and wide bottom, similar to a bell.
-The jacket should be tight and fitted while the skirt is relaxed.
+The jacket should be tight and fitted while the skirt is.
 The tightly fitting jacket attractively reflects the shape of the upper body.
-The wide sleeves and flexible skirt flatter the wearer’s gracefulness by hiding the movements of the lower body, so the wearer appears to be floating on air.
+The wide and flexible skirt flatter the wearer’s gracefulness by hiding the movements of the lower body, so the wearer appears to be floating on air.
 Hanbok fabric is colored using natural dyes.
 The colors of nature are imbued in the cloth, giving hanbok a depth and richness not found from artificial dyes.
 A full set of hanbok for men consists of a vest, jeogori (top jacket), and a pair of pants while women's include a jeogori, undershirt, skirt, and a pair of pantaloons.

 - 【 Photo: Ceremonial wedding hanbok

 - 【 Photo: Hanbok for men & women 】

 For modern Koreans, hanbok are the formal clothing worn during Korean holidays or on special occasions.
-Children wear hanbok on their first birthday and adults wear it for their wedding ceremony or major events within the family.
-Hanbok is also worn for funerals, and is still used as casual wear in villages or districts where the traditional ways of life are being maintained.
+Children wear hanbok on their first birthday and adults wear it for their wedding ceremony or major events within the family, including funerals.

 Although hanbok have become the ritual dress of choice worn only on traditional holidays, Koreans' love for hanbok is tremendous.
 The number of people wearing stylish hanbok modified to suit as an everyday wear continues to increase, and many enjoy outing in hanbok by renting one from hanbok rental shops.